b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 After I published my very last app update in early 2017, Microsoft [announced end of support](https://docs.microsoft.com/en-us/lifecycle/announcements/windows-10-mobile-end-of-support) for Windows 10 Mobile in December 2018.
-And finally then [ended its support](https://docs.microsoft.com/en-us/lifecycle/announcements/office-apps-windows-phones-end-of-support) one year later.
-So I thought it would be interesting to see how this influenced things such as downloads or activity in the Windows Phone store.
+And finally [ended its support](https://docs.microsoft.com/en-us/lifecycle/announcements/office-apps-windows-phones-end-of-support) one year later.
+I thought it would be interesting to see how this influenced things such as downloads or activity in the Windows Phone store.
 This is shown in the following images.

 As a first example, I exported the data since around 2016 from Microsoft Partner Center.
 Unfortunately, no data before